The Heartbreaking Plight Of Zimbabwe's Doctors

 Bhebhe: Working as a doctor in a government hospital is a very tough job.
 We are expected to put passion and duty of care over everything else, but there are times when it becomes impossible to do that.

 As doctors, many of us are aggrieved about our salaries and working conditions.
-The recent 40-day strike action [from Dec.1 to Jan.
-12] we took wasn't just about money, it was also a protest against the working environment in state hospitals.
+The recent 40-day strike action [from Dec.
+1 to Jan.
+12] we took wasn't just about money; it was also a protest against the working environment in state hospitals.

 They are very poorly equipped, and one of the biggest challenges we face is working long hours using bad equipment or nothing at all.
-Most of the theater machines like the anesthetic machines are over 30 years old and it's difficult to maintain them.
-[There's just one] dialysis machine which filters blood in the kidneys and it can't meet patients' needs at Mpilo.
+Most of the theater machines like the anesthetic machines are over 30 years old, and it's difficult to maintain them.
+[There's just one] dialysis machine which filters blood in the kidneys, and it can't meet patients' needs at Mpilo.

-With old theatre machines it's hard to get a reading on the heart rate, blood pressure or even to detect when someone is losing too much blood.
+With old theater machines, it's hard to get a reading on the heart rate, blood pressure or even to detect when someone is losing too much blood.
 Every move a doctor makes is supposed to be guided by those monitors, but since they don't work, every operation in a state hospital is a risky procedure.

 What kind of environment would be ideal?
 What would be needed to end the striking?